Chik-Network/klvm_rs/docs/new-operator-checklist.md

 * Include the new operators in the fuzzer `fuzz/fuzz_targets/operators.rs`
 * Include the new operators and their signatures in `tools/src/bin/generate-fuzz-corpus.rs`.
   Make sure to run this and fuzz for some time before landing the PR.
-* extend the benchmark-clvm-cost.rs to include benchmarks for the new operator, to establish its cost.
+* extend the benchmark-klvm-cost.rs to include benchmarks for the new operator, to establish its cost.
 * The opcode decoding and dispatching happens in `src/ChikDialect.rs`
 * Add a new flag (in `src/chik_dialect.rs`) that controls whether the